Hello! Click on one of our members below to chat on Whatsapp

 The Inca Trail is easily the most famous of all the Peru treks.
 It´s been featured in many world class blogs and travel articles as one of the best hikes to do in the world.

 The Classic Inca Trail Trek to Machu Picchu is a once-in-a-lifetime experience that every adventure seeker needs to journey.
 This iconic 4-day hike leads to one of the most beautiful wonders and archeological sites in the world: Machu Picchu.
-Trek back in time as you walk in the footsteps of the Incas and discover astonishing ecological diversity and gain appreciation for the rich history and traditions of the Incan people.
+Walk in the footsteps of the Incas and discover astonishing ecological diversity and gain appreciation for the rich history and traditions of the Incan people.
 Witness first hand the incredible engineering feats of historical sanctuaries like: Runcuracay, Phuyupatamarca, Wiñayhuayna, and Machu Picchu itself.

 The Machu Picchu Historic Sanctuary covers 32,952 acres and accompanies 10 diverse ecological zones from glacial peaks to tropical forests.
 It also homes over 450 species of birds and 200 species of orchids!